DucAnhLe1992/ticket-booking-app/README.md

 **3. Start Kubernetes and make sure Ingress is enabled:**

-==Optional:== If you need to apply configuration to your cluster (or if you don't know if you already have one just yet):
+**Optional:** If you need to apply configuration to your cluster (or if you don't know if you already have one just yet):
 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/cloud/deploy.yaml
 ```